Desolation Canyon, Green River 5 Day Vacation Questions

 It is best to leave your jewelry behind.
 Rafting is an active vacation and jewelry often gets in the way.
 Earrings and necklaces can get caught on lifejackets.
 Rings can also cause injuries when you are holding on tightly to ropes.

 Lunch and dinner will be served the first day of your trip, with breakfast, lunch, and dinner days 2-4.
-On day 5, breakfast will be served as usual before breaking camp, then guests will enjoy lunch on the raft while traveling through a calm water section prior to the takeout.
+On day 5, breakfast will be served as usual before breaking camp, then guests will enjoy lunch on a big, sandy beach at the takeout.

 Delicious and plentiful!
 Fresh fruits and vegetable, meats, whole-grain breads, and desserts are presented in mouth-watering array.
 Hearty breakfasts fuel guests for the day’s start and dutch oven desserts give a sweet finish to day’s end.
 Snacks are offered between meals periodically throughout the trip.